-During the coronavirus pandemic, US company mergers and acquisitions have been on hold, renegotiated or canceled.
-In retailing, big names have been involved and some have gone home empty-handed.
+During the coronavirus pandemic, many company mergers and acquisitions have been on hold, renegotiated or canceled.
+In retailing, big names like Tiffany & Co. have been involved and some have gone home empty-handed.

 Times of crisis such as the current COVID-19 pandemic are bad times for luxury goods.
 Even the rich rein in their spending or just have no desire for luxury.
 It is a thought that must keep Bernard Arnault up at night.
 He is one of the richest men in the world and runs a company that owns a stable of high-end brands like Louis Vuitton, Dior, TAG Heuer, Fendi and Bulgari.

 Called LVMH Moët Hennessy Louis Vuitton, or simply LVMH, the company is set to make its biggest acquisition yet: the iconic American jeweler Tiffany & Co.
 The all-cash $16.2 billion (€14.7 billion at the time) deal was signed in November 2019 and was 22% higher than the New York-based company's share price at the time.
 It was an expensive premium that looks even more expensive now.

 The deal was expected to be completed by this June.
 So far no one has transferred the money.
 Officially the merger deadline is August, though it can be extended to November.